 It’s also worth finding out whether or not you suffer from sleep apnea, which is a disorder that causes poor sleep quality due to uncontrollable pauses in breathing, taking shallow breaths during sleep and suddenly waking up startled.
 During the night, someone with sleep apnea might repeatedly stop breathing up to 30 times every hour, often for very brief moments of time and without the person being aware of it at all.
 In fact, a scary finding is that many people with sleep apnea think that they actually get good sleep!

 To confirm whether or not you have sleep apnea, a sleep study test called the polysomnogram will need to be performed.

 Meanwhile, you will know by now whether or not you suffer from narcolepsy, a chronic neurological disorder that makes it difficult for the brain to control sleep-wake cycles.
 This disorder adversely affects the quality of life, as symptoms include extreme drowsiness and falling asleep unwillingly during an activity like work or school.

 Natural Ways to Get to Sleep Fast:

-- Take magnesium supplements in the range of 300-400 mg. which promote relaxation and relieve muscle pain
+- Take magnesium supplements in the range of 300–400 milligrams, which promote relaxation and relieve muscle pain.

-- Turn off all electronics 2 hours or more before bed to avoid blue-light exposure, which can disturb melatonin levels and make it hard for your mind to become sleepy
+- Turn off all electronics two hours or more before bed to avoid blue-light exposure, which can disturb melatonin levels and make it hard for your mind to become sleepy.